BtheGit/redux-redux/README.md

+# A Redux redux:
-Reducers, Actions, Action Creators, Stores, Providers, Thunks, Sagas...
+#### Reducers, Actions, Action Creators, Stores, Providers, Thunks, Sagas...

 You've picked up React, even started to get comfortable with it.
 You've been hearing about Redux for a while.
 Everything you read tells you you'll know when you need it, don't rush it.
 But you know it goes with React like ice cream with apple pie and you know if you're going to do this professionally you can't ignore the most popular companion to React.
 So you figure it's time to give it a try.
 Even if your personal project is pretty simple, you're going to use the same tools the pros use.
 And then you hit the inevitable wall of jargon, split files, and boilerplate.